sgrvinod/a-PyTorch-Tutorial-to-Sequence-Labeling/README.md

 <img src="./img/highway.png">
 </p>

-The authors of the paper make the case that using highway networks instead of regular linear networks improves performance.
+Since the character-RNNs contribute towards multiple tasks, **Highway Networks are used for extracting task-specific information** from its outputs.

-We will use Highway Networks at **three locations** in our combined model –
+Therefore, we will use Highway Networks at **three locations** in our combined model –

 - to transform the output of the forward character-RNN to predict the next word.
 - to transform the output of the backward character-RNN to predict the next word (in the backward direction).
 - to transform the concatenated output of the forward and backward character-RNNs for use in the word-level RNN along with the word embedding.

-Since the character-RNNs contribute towards multiple tasks during co-training, the **Highway Networks are beneficial in extracting task-specific information** from its outputs.
+In a naive co-training setting, where we use the outputs of the character-RNNs directly for multiple tasks, i.e. without transformation, the discordance between the nature of the tasks could hurt performance.

 ### Putting it all together